Baked by Melissa: History

+In December 2024, Baked by Melissa partnered with Jazwares' Squishmallows on a limited-edition cupcake collection (Dec 5–31, 2024).
+The official press release confirms, as of that date: 13 retail locations in the NYC area, more than 400 million cupcakes sold, and over 4 million social media followers.

+By early 2025, the company had grown to between 13 and 14 locations in the New York area.
+It has since consolidated to nine retail locations as of March 2026, alongside continued nationwide shipping.

+By February 2025, Baked by Melissa had sold more than 400 million cupcakes, and Ben-Ishay described the company as a "multi-million dollar" business.
+By March 2026, that figure had surpassed 500 million cupcakes sold over the company's 18-year history.
+The company has remained privately held, having raised only about $6 million in outside funding in that time.

+Baked by Melissa has developed paid brand collaborations with companies including Tabasco, Weight Watchers, Claussen, Native, Oatly, Squishmallows, and Ferrero.

 On social media

 In 2021, Melissa went viral after posting a Green Goddess Salad to the Baked by Melissa TikTok account.
-As of January 2024, the video has 25.1 million views and became the #6 top recipe on Google in 2022.
+As of March 2026, the video has 27 million views and became the #6 top recipe on Google in 2022.

 Melissa has said that she doesn't follow a social media strategy, she responds to what her community wants to see.

 Locations

-As of 2024, Baked by Melissa has 14 stores in the New York metropolitan area and Boston.
+As of 2026, Baked by Melissa has 9 stores in the New York metropolitan area.
 Its first full store opened in 2009 in Union Square, Manhattan.
 Many of the stores offer customers the opportunity to pick their own flavors, with bite-size cupcakes displayed in a pastry case.

-The company ships its products nationwide, all made in its bakery in North Bergen, New Jersey.
+The company ships its desserts & gifts nationwide, all handmade in its bakery in North Bergen, New Jersey.